AEO Budget 2026: The Line-Item Template That Survives Finance Review

 3. Re-test next quarter.
 Use the delta as the case to expand budget at the next planning cycle.

 This is the founder/SMB entry path.
-The €80 line is the AEO equivalent of running a quarterly SEO audit yourself with free tools — minimal cash, real signal, you do the implementation work.
+The free scan is the AEO equivalent of running a quarterly SEO audit yourself with free tools — no cash, real signal, you do the implementation work.

 Tier reference (rough EU ranges):